okarthikb/WikiGPT/README.md

  [2l/2 * θ_1, 2l/2 * θ_1, ..., 2l/2 * θ_{d/2}, 2l/2 * θ_{d/2}]]
 ```

-Intuitively, the model has learned to map sections of a context to specific sections of `sin` and `cos` curves.
+Intuitively, the model has learned to map sections of a context to specific sections of the `sin` and `cos` curves.
 Imagine dividing an arbitrary context into uniform chunks.
 Then no matter the context length, we want each chunk to be mapped to the same section of the trig curves.
-We do this by scaling down the frequency.
+We do this by scaling down the frequencies.
 A [paper](https://arxiv.org/pdf/2306.15595.pdf) laying out the exact trick came out _just_ recently and it has this helpful visualization of what's going on

 <img width="738" alt="RoPE-explain" src="https://github.com/okarthikb/WikiGPT/assets/86470305/00a433b1-b12d-414d-b5cc-22dd2e085b25">